Roxy Ephemeris

 Is RoxyAPI accurate for historical charts and future projections?

 Yes.
 Our analytical planetary theory is valid for historical charts from the early modern era through multi-decade future projections, and is continuously cross-checked against NASA JPL Horizons at test time.
-Natal charts for historical figures, solar returns decades into the future, and long range Vimshottari mahadasha transitions stay within the same sub-arcminute accuracy envelope as present day charts.
+Natal charts for historical figures, solar returns decades into the future, and long range Vimshottari mahadasha transitions stay within the same arcsecond-level accuracy envelope as present day charts.

 Does RoxyAPI handle high latitude and polar birth locations correctly?